 How to reach

 Akrotiri ruins are one of the top tourist draws of Santorini.
-The archaeological site is at the southern zone of the island… you can drive here in 25 minutes from Fira.
-There is regular bus service from Fira to Akrotiri town and Red Beach car park.
+The archaeological site is in the southern zone of the island… you can drive here in 25 minutes from Fira.
+There is a regular bus service from Fira to Akrotiri town and Red Beach car park.
 The actual site is ten minutes away from the main road and you will get many wonderful viewing points in between.

 If you are coming by Quad bike then you can access the beach, archaeological site and all nearby attractions on your own.
 There is a parking lot right in front of the site and that charges 4 euros… it’s best to park your car at the Red beach car park.